-With India continuing its face-off with economic slowdown across sectors, the government is on top of its game and taking a heads-on approach to address key issues and support major sectors – including real estate – and give a shot in the arm in these stressful times.
-In its endeavour to address one of the major issues – of stalled projects within real estate due to fund crunch – the government, as demanded, has created a special window to provide last-mile funding requirements for housing projects that are non-NPA and non-NCLT and yet are stuck due to lack of funding.
+With India continuing its face-off with an economic slowdown across sectors, the government is on top of its game and taking a head-on approach to address key issues and support major sectors – including real estate – and give a shot in the arm in these stressful times.
+In its endeavor to address one of the major issues – of stalled projects within real estate due to fund crunch – the government, as demanded, has created a special window to provide last-mile funding requirements for housing projects that are non-NPA and non-NCLT and yet are stuck due to lack of funding.
 INR 10,000 crore will be contributed towards this by the government of India.

-This is a major boost to the housing sector (affordable and mid segment) and a perfect festive treat for lakhs of homebuyers who have been anxiously waiting for their prized possession.
+This is a major boost to the housing sector (affordable and mid-segment) and a perfect festive treat for lakhs of homebuyers who have been anxiously waiting for their prized possession.
 However, since it doesn’t include projects that are under NPAs and NCLT, there is a possibility that not all homebuyers will get the said relief.
 Also, the fund is for projects in the affordable and mid segment housing only and to this effect homebuyers within the luxury segment may have to wait even further.
 Also, there is no clarity of the price of mid segment homes that will be included in this move.
 Nevertheless, this special window of funds will give many developers an opportunity to complete their stalled projects which were in dire need of capital and thus provide relief to lakhs of homebuyers across the country.

 That said, these funds are not enough to give relief to the real estate sector as a whole.
-There are more than 5.5 lakh units that are stuck or delayed in top 7 cities alone which would be much higher if we consider all cities and towns.
+There are more than 5.5 lakh units that are stuck or delayed in the top 7 cities alone which would be much higher if we consider all cities and towns.
 Besides, there were many other demands in the wish list of the realty sector including:

 - Changing the price definition of affordable housing based on different cities.

 - A more democratic taxation approach to under-construction and ready-to-move properties.